uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/rescue-mission-ct-links.md

 Did students recognise that multiple solutions (many different sets of instructions) are possible?
 Were they able to compare some and evaluate which ones use fewer commands and are the fastest?
-Are they able to see that measuring the time taken is a practical measure of the performance of a program, but counting the number of instructions is more consistent as it doesn't depend on who has the Bot and Tester roles.
+Are they able to see that measuring the time taken is a practical measure of the performance of a program, but counting the number of instructions is more consistent?
+(As it doesn't depend on who has the Bot and Tester roles).

 {panel end}